leezer3/OpenBVE-Documentation-Hugo/content/en/routes/csv/_index.md

 Geometrically, you can curve and pitch the implicit rail 0, while all other rails are defined relative to rail 0 and follow rail 0 into curves and pitch changes.
 Unless overridden, the file format is built around a fixed block size of 25 meters length, and it is only possible for certain commands to be used on 25 meter block boundaries.
 The placement of objects always assumes a non-curved coordinate system which connects blocks linearly.

+It is also experimentally possible to run on alternate rails within the world.
+Full details and the associated commands may be found in the [switches documentation]({{< ref "/routes/xml/switches/_index.md" >}})

 ➟ [See also the quick reference for the CSV route...]({{< ref "/routes/csv_quick/_index.md" >}})

 ## <a name="syntax"></a>■ 2.
 Syntax